Anonymous Intelligence Company - GuruFocus.com

-VANCOUVER, British Columbia, June 09, 2023 (GLOBE NEWSWIRE) -- Anonymous Intelligence Company Inc. (CSE: ANON) ( ANICF) (FRANKFURT: 1JI0) (“ANON” or the “Company”), a leading decentralized network, computational intelligence and data storage technology company, focused on leveraging its proprietary Web 3.0 technology products to enable the decentralized movement among consumers and business alike, is pleased to announce that “Turminal.ai”, a privacy-focused AI curation app, has added over 7,000 users to its beta waitlist since its announcement on June 2, 2023.
-The Company expects to have over 10,000 sign ups on its waitlist before Monday, June 12, 2023.
+VANCOUVER, British Columbia, June 15, 2023 (GLOBE NEWSWIRE) -- Anonymous Intelligence Company Inc. (CSE: ANON) ( ANICF) (FRANKFURT: 1JI0) (“ANON” or the “Company”), a leading decentralized network, computational intelligence and data storage technology company, focused on leveraging its proprietary technology products to enable the computing intelligence movement among consumers and business alike, is pleased to announce that “Turminal.ai”, a privacy-focused AI curation app, has added over 17,000 users to its beta waitlist since its announcement on June 2, 2023.
+The Company expects to have over 25,000 sign ups on its waitlist before the beta launch.

-“I am beyond pleased with the market’s enthusiasm for the Turminal.ai app,” stated Lucas Russell, CEO.
-“The rapid growth of the waitlist for the beta just goes to prove the thesis for the program.
-With such a great response, the Company is doubling down on development efforts and expansion plans.
-We hope to have the beta launched earlier than planned, in the coming weeks, and be able to share developments and additions to the security and useability features shortly thereafter.”
+“Turminal.ai, continues to receive consumer attention at accelerating rates that have the whole team excited,” stated Lucas Russell, CEO.
+“Our plan to put forth a security enabled enhanced AI platform to give consumers confidence in their pocket or PC seems to be solving a problem for a lot of consumers.
+At ANON we can’t wait to provide the solution.”

 The Turminal.ai app is built on ANON’s Limitless privacy technology that creates a private tunnel between users and the AI infrastructure system.
 The app is being developed in response to multiple thought leaders and governments voicing their discomfort with the data and privacy-breaching capability of AI in its current form¹.
 Sign up for the Beta at http://turminal.ai.